mth47/espclock/README.md

 ## **espclock**
 ### **Features**
 *	OPC control
-*	Blync control
+*	Blynk control
 *	Color and Brightness Selection
 *	Day-Night Switch
 *	Compliler switch for OPC, listening on port 7890
-*	Compiler switch for Blynk, connects to blync-cloud.com:8442
+*	Compiler switch for Blynk, connects to blynk-cloud.com:8442
 *	Level based serial tracing for debugging purposes, compiler switch for runtime mode
 *	Configuration permanently safed on ESP, not on only Blynk server
 *	Locally hosted WebServer incl. compiler switch, listens on port 80 (http)